FactomProject/factom-docs/api/includes/_wallet-api.md

  The output will also be JSON.

- An example of a request and a response are given in the Right Panel for each of the RPC Methods.
+ An example of a request and a response are given in the right panel for each of the RPC Methods.

 ## errors